AbdelazizMoustafa10m/FBL_OTA_RAG/README.md

 An AI-powered information retrieval system for Flash Bootloader and Over-The-Air (OTA) update technologies using Retrieval Augmented Generation (RAG).
 This system helps developers and engineers access relevant information about bootloader configurations, OTA updates, and related security practices through natural language queries.

 ## Features
+- Special handling for security class queries with strict adherence to source documentation
+- Support for both cloud and local vector database deployments
 - Natural language query understanding for technical questions
 - Intelligent retrieval of bootloader and OTA documentation
 - Context-aware responses using RAG technology